wangjiayuan007/graph_recon_DM/README.md

 Paper on arXiv: https://arxiv.org/abs/1803.05093

+## Input

+The input could be 2D/3D grids or trianglations from density functions.

+2D grid: the input text file should store the 2D grid as a matrixs.
+You can simply store your 2D array in python using np.savetxt().
+See the [example](https://pages.github.com/).

+## Output

 spt_cpp/ contains the source code for graph reconstruction, py_visualization/ contains the source code converting result to Paraview format.
 You need to compile spt_cpp first and call it from graphRecon.py.

 ## Compile spt_cpp